e2se/deployqtwin/README.md

 > [!IMPORTANT]
 > This script does not has key features of *windeployqt* distribuited with Qt, for example dependency resolver and deploy of qml, translations, etc. You should provide your own routine to deploy qml, translations, etc.

-By default it looks for Qt installed via *MSYS2* inside default paths or in cross-compiling way inside `/usr/x86_64-w64-mingw32` or `/usr/i686-w64-mingw32`
+By default it looks for Qt installed via *MSYS2* inside default paths.

+`-environment` system environment values are: MSYS

-Allowed `-system` build system architecture values are: MINGW64 MINGW32 UCRT64 CLANG64 CLANG32 CLANGARM64 MSVC
+`-system` system architecture values are: MINGW64, MINGW32, UCRT64, CLANG64, CLANG32, CLANGARM64, MSVC

 **It requires `bash` and a POSIX compliant sub-system**